 Atmospheric rivers are jets of air that carry huge amounts of water vapour, typically from 400 to 600km wide.
 When an atmospheric river makes landfall, particularly against mountainous terrain, it releases much of that water vapour in the form of rain or snow, and can cause serious flooding.
 These storm systems are common -- on average, there are about 11 present on Earth at any time.
 They are predicted to increase in intensity as the atmosphere heats up.

-The latest report from the IPCC finds that droughts have increased in several regions.
+Droughts have increased in several regions.
 In most places the driver seems not to be reduced rainfall, but a heat-related increase in evapotranspiration (water that evaporates from land surface plus water released by plants).

 The ways in which climate change affects weather patterns can be complex.
 A continent-sized 'blob' of warm water off the southern coast of Chile is altering the direction of storm tracks, pushing them southward towards Antarctica, and as a result Chile and other South American countries have been suffering a 13 year drought.

 As part of natural weather cycles, every few years cooler temperatures in the eastern Pacific cause 'La Niña', with global impacts including less rainfall in East Africa.
 As the western Pacific has warmed, it has increased rainfall around Indonesia in these years and correspondingly exacerbated droughts in eastern Kenya, Somalia, and Ethiopia.